This post includes affiliate links.

 Why would I need to know the Invisible Single Crochet Decrease?

 Well, for projects such as Amigurumis or hats as well as bags or other crochet projects that require decreases, it will help you prevent these ugly gaps that are created when crocheting two single crochet stitches together to make one.

-Besides, if you are a crochet maker who crochets for a living and sells their crochet items, you properly want to make sure you have a good quality crochet item that where you cannot tell where you increased or decreased at the first glance.
+Besides, if you are a crochet maker who crochets for a living and sells their crochet items, you probably want to make sure you have a good quality crochet item that where you cannot tell where you increased or decreased at the first glance.

-I have tried using this technique also for other stitches such as half double crochet, double crochet, and treble crochet, but I felt like that the gap was bigger using those bigger stitches.
+I have tried using this technique for other stitches such as half double crochet, double crochet, and treble crochet, but I felt that the gap was bigger using those bigger stitches.
 However, that was not the case for single crochets.

 So, now let me teach you how to crochet the Invisible Single Crochet Decrease.

 How do I crochet the Invisible Single Crochet Decrease?